Tasty fudgey brownie bites made with raw (nut-free) ingredients! These make a healthy snack but taste so good and are ridiculously easy to make.

 This also makes them naturally low in fat and excellent for lowering cholesterol.
 But aside from the healthiness, these are just plain gorgeous.

 I've called them "brownie" bites because they have a rich texture and strong chocolate flavour, like a brownie.

-I’ve made these quite a few times now because they’re so handy for on-the-go snacks, breakfasts and quick chocolate fixes!
+I've made these raw brownie bites a few times now because they're so handy for on-the-go snacks, breakfasts and quick chocolate fixes!

 - Dairy-free & vegan